 Hit the road!

 While we’re all more than ready to travel again, booking a trip isn’t quite as easy as it used to be.
 Many European countries have closed their borders to Americans, and coronavirus concerns and restrictions dominate nearly every aspect of vacation planning.
 According to research from the International Air Transport Association, roughly 55 percent of Americans still don’t feel comfortable on planes, so your choices may feel even more limited.
 But we have some good news for you: Not only can road trips be a safe, socially distanced option—they can also be fun and memorable.
 As the saying goes, getting there is half the fun, as you’ll see with these 55 amazing road trip destinations.
+However, if you are looking for an ideal roadtrip, experts estimate that getaways within 3 hours of your home are the best bet.
 Make sure you also read up on these new hotel trends before booking a place to stay.

 Great River Road